 Tactile Feel & Design

 Tactile feel is the feeling of a key press and the force and actuation that accompanies that key press.
 This feeling that allows a user to know that an action has been registered by the equipment or computer.
 Membrane switches let users have that feedback while maintaining reliability in the section above.
 In addition, membrane switches can be shielded from electrostatic discharge (ESD), electromagnetic interference (EMI) and radio frequency interference (RFI).
 This “shielding” makes the technology ideally suited for use in hospitals, where a number of critical machines may be running.
-We cover membrane switch design options (backlighting, embedded LEDs, ESD shielding) in our Membrane Switch Design Guide in more detail.
+We cover membrane switch design options (backlighting, embedded LEDs, ESD shielding) in our blog on membrane switch construction in more detail.

 These benefits, combined with numerous others such as shorter lead time and enhanced economy of space, make membrane switches an obvious choice for use by the medical community.
 A sealed tactile membrane switch is a reliable, low-cost, proven approach to meet the demanding needs of the medical technology market.
 It offers advantages with graphics, cleanliness, sealability, shielding, illumination, tactile feedback, and compliance.
 If you are looking to introduce your novel device into the market, Sigma 6 Electronics, Inc. has more than 30 years of experience in the research, design and manufacturing technologies around membrane switches, making us the perfect partner for all your interface needs.
 Contact us today to learn more.